guyycodes/ChatBotGPT/README.md

 # React + Vite ChatBot (Progressive Web App)

 This project is a chatbot application built with React and Vite that allows users to interact with the OpenAI API.
 It is designed as a Progressive Web App (PWA), which means it can be installed on devices and used offline.
-Users can paste their OpenAI API key into the application and start conversing with the chatbot powered by OpenAI's language model.
+Users can paste their OpenAI API key into the application and start conversing with the chatbot powered by OpenAI's language model. find the site live here: https://gptchatapp.com/

 ## Features